Machuntox/Big-Data-Praktikum/README.md

 ### Run main.py

-You will see the predicted results of test image in data/membrane/test
+This step will train the model and do the testing.

 ### Or follow notebook trainUnet